Department of Science & Health

 What follow-on study opportunities are available?

 Following graduation, graduates are eligible to apply for the MSc in Strength and Conditioning at IT Carlow.
-They can also transfer to a wide range of postgraduate courses at both MSc and PhD level in both IT Carlow, nationally and internationally.
-A number of our graduates have gone on to preregistration physiotherapy Masters courses in Ireland and the UK.
+They can also transfer to a wide range of taught and research postgraduate courses at MSc and PhD Level in IT Carlow, nationally and internationally.
+A number of graduates have gone on to preregistration physiotherapy Masters courses in Ireland and the UK.

 What subjects will I study?

 Quantitative Methods 2